 Here is a listserv for discussions of ACT in Farsi: http://groups.google.com/group/actinfarsi?hl=en

-The ACT-Based Coaching group will provide opportunities for coaches to access relevant resources and materials and to network within the ACBS community in all areas, including research, education, job opportunities, consultation, program development, and supervision.
+The ACT-Based Coaching SIG provides opportunities for coaches to access relevant resources and materials and to network within the ACBS community in all areas, including research, education, job opportunities, consultation, program development, and supervision.
 In this SIG, coaches who have integrated ACT principles and practices into their work or are interested in learning how to do so can come together to share information, ask questions, receive support, and strengthen their practice.
+An additional focus of this SIG is to ensure that ACT-based coaching is addressed in symposia, panels, workshops, and trainings at ACBS world, regional, and local conferences.

 The ACBS FAP SIG is open to any ACBS members interested in FAP.
 This email list serves as a forum for members of the SIG to communicate and connect with each other.
 Discussion may include the research, teaching, learning and practice of FAP, as well as the interplay and overlap between FAP and other models such as ACT and RFT.